ankitects/anki-manual/src/browsing.md

 same kind of search with the new one.
 Let's say you had previously typed in a complicated search expression like `deck:Swahili (is:due or tag:important)` and now want to perform the same search for your Urdu deck.
-You can hold
+You can hold down
 <kbd>Ctrl</kbd>+<kbd>Shift</kbd> while clicking the Urdu deck in the sidebar to obtain the
 following search expression:
 `deck:Urdu (is:due or tag:important)`.

 ### Selection Tool

-The Selection tool allows for selecting multiple items at the same time by holding down <kbd>Ctrl</kbd>- and <kbd>Shift</kbd> together, while clicking.
+The Selection tool allows for selecting multiple items at the same time by holding down <kbd>Ctrl</kbd>
+or <kbd>Shift</kbd> while clicking.
 It also enables drag-and-drop to reorder decks and tags.

 Here is an example: Say you have the tags `Math`, `Calculus`, and `Algebra`.